 Start by filling in the The defence of the doctoral dissertation -form.

-Start by filling in the Title page -template and have it checked in your faculty to make sure all affiliations, titles and universities are correct.
+Then fill in Title page -template and have it checked in your faculty to make sure all affiliations, titles and universities are correct.

-Send the checked title pages, signed Online publishing contract (below), the article permissions and the article list by email to firstname.lastname@example.org.
+Send the checked title pages, the article permissions (for both printed and online dissertation) and the article list by email to firstname.lastname@example.org.
 The library adds the ISBN and ISSN numbers to the title pages and sends the pages back to you (1-3 business days).

-After the dissertation has been printed the library saves your doctoral dissertation on the University institutional repository (TamPub or TUTCRIS).
+After the dissertation has been printed the library saves your doctoral dissertation on the University institutional repository Trepo.
 You will get instructions on how to publish your dissertation online.